tiannian/async-trait-static/README.md

 Thanks to crate [async-trait](https://github.com/dtolnay/async-trait), some code from these.

 WARNING: This crate use some unstable even incomplete feature.
+You will get some warning from compiler.

 ## Features